tarmeli/fullstackopen-2019.github.io/src/content/osa0/part0b.md

 xhttp.open('GET', '/data.json', true)
 xhttp.send()
 ```
 The request to the server is sent on the last line, but the code to handle the response can be found further up.
 Whats going on?

-On the line:
+On this line,

 ```js
 xhttp.onreadystatechange = function () {
 ```
-An <i>event handler</i> for event <i>onreadystatechange</i> is defined for the <em>xhttp</em> object doing the request.
+an <i>event handler</i> for event <i>onreadystatechange</i> is defined for the <em>xhttp</em> object doing the request.
 When the state of the object changes, the browser calls the event handler function.
-The function code checks that the [readyState](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/readyState) equals 4 (which depicts the situation <i>The operation is complete</i> ) and that the HTTP-status code of the response is 200.
+The function code checks that the [readyState](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/readyState) equals 4 (which depicts the situation <i>The operation is complete</i> ) and that the HTTP status code of the response is 200.

 ```js